 Discoloration of teeth is typical as patients age.
-Discoloration can be caused by many factors from diet and lifestyle habits to damage or medications.
+This dental concern may be caused by many factors from diet and lifestyle habits to damage or medications.
 Understanding what is causing your teeth to appear discolored can help you find the right treatment option to whiten your teeth.
 Whitening your teeth can take years off of your appearance and help boost your self-confidence.

 What Causes Tooth Discoloration?